lucasheriques/brain/🖥️ Software Engineering/LLMs/Prompt Engineering for Devs/Introduction and Guidelines.md

 ## Model Limitations
 **Hallucination**: makes statements that sound plausible but are not true.

-1. Give the model time to think
+Reducing hallucinations: ask the model to first find relevant information, then answer the question based on the relevant information.